• Menu

 Fishing boats in Rias Baixas, Galicia, Spain.

-It’s also popular in Andalusia where the culinary technique of marinating meat in vinegar has its roots in Arabic cuisine.
+It’s also popular in Valencia and Andalusia where the culinary technique of marinating meat in vinegar has its roots in Arabic cuisine.

 The Old World method of preserving food by pickling originated prior to the invention of refrigeration.